n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 carry no vowel.
 Instead, they affect syllable pronunciation by combining with the base consonant (e.g., "_thr_" or "_spl_").

-Three consonants in Bengali are allowed to occur in post-base
+Three consonants in Bengali are allowed to occur after the base
-position: "Ya", "Ba", and "Ra".
+consonant: "Ya", "Ba", and "Ra".
+When these consonants occur after the base consonant, they take on special forms.

-A post-base "Ya" takes on the "Yaphala" form.
+A "Ya" after the base consonant takes on the "Yaphala" form.

 > Note: some fonts may also implement the "Yaphala" form for a
 > post-base "Yya" (`U+09DF`).

-A post-base "Ba" takes on the below-base "Baphala" form.
-A pre-base "Ba" will take on the below-base "Baphala" form unless it is the first pre-base consonant in the syllable.
+A "Ba" after the base consonants takes on the below-base "Baphala" form.
+A "Ba" before the base consonant will take on the below-base "Baphala" form unless it is the first pre-base consonant in the syllable.

 As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by one of two combining